Two steps ahead: lessons from AEC reorganizations

 According to the Stambaugh Ness 2025 AEC Industry Outlook, survey respondents from engineering/environmental firms cited improving operational efficiency (71%) and managing company growth (68%) as key challenges.
 Firms that have grown rapidly, the survey notes, simply don’t have the organizational structure to effectively manage that growth.
 Many of those firms are reorganizing in an effort to build capacity for growth, tighten alignment across the firm, and improve efficiency to drive value.

-Critical to realizing strategic goals and sustaining change is a focus on thinking two steps ahead.
+Successful reorganizations require thoughtful planning and consistent communication that builds a clear understanding of not only the why, when, who, and how but, critically, the what’s next.
 Announcing a reorganization is just the beginning.
-Understanding and anticipating questions and concerns and meticulously planning next steps is the bedrock of sustained adoption.
-Skating to where the puck is going, as Wayne Gretzky has said, not where it has been.
-That includes quickly enabling and empowering new leaders to lead on day one to establish trust through action and operationalize the what’s next of change.
+Anticipating questions, understanding concerns, and meticulously planning next steps is the bedrock of sustained adoption.
+That includes reading managers in in advance and quickly enabling and empowering new leaders to lead on day one to establish trust through action and operationalize the what’s next of change.

-A few observations and insights from our work guiding AEC firms through enterprise-wide reorganizations:
+A few observations and insights from our work guiding firms through enterprise-wide reorganizations:

 Seize the moment.